Joint Subcommittee on System Mobility and Emerging Technologies (SMET)

 - We encourage inclusion and equal participation by all-everyone is heard

 - Participate in our bi-monthly subcommittee web conferences.
+Meetings occur on the third Tuesday of even-numbered months from 2:30PM to 3:30PM Eastern Time.

 - Attend our annual or mid-year subcommittee meetings, usually held in conjunction with an AAHSTO or TRB conference, currently in virtual form.